phkeese/rambock/README.md

 # rambock
-An external memory library for Arduino
+An external memory library for C++11 with special considerations for embedded devices